 A mapping containing template pages that will be rendered with the blog entries.
-See Template pages.

 If you want to generate custom pages besides your blog entries, you can point any Jinja2 template file with a path pointing to the file and the destination path for the generated file.